IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 `int znsq_drop_index(const znsq_drop_index_options *options);`

 #### Disable a secondary index
 Disables (drops) a EzNoSQL secondary index across the sysplex.
 When disabled, access is prevented for reads and writes until such a time as the index is re-enabled via the znsq_add_index command.
-Note that disabling an index will effect all sharers of the database including those access by EzNoSQL and other system APIs.
+Note that disabling an index will effect all sharers of the database including those accessed by EzNoSQL and other system APIs.

 #### Parameters
 `dsname`